3mdeb/news-and-ideas/blog/content/post/2021-12-10-talos2_coreboot_status.md

 firmware.

 Steps listed below assume that files containing new firmware components are already located in `/tmp/` on BMC.
+Platform name and version numbers were stripped from filenames for convenience.

 > Keep in mind that `tmpfs` size is limited and exceeding that limit may result in unresponsive BMC, which in most severe cases requires hard power cycle.